1.96 m in Feet UK: A thorough look to Metric-Imperial Conversions

 Q: Why are there two different systems of measurement?

 A: Historically, different systems developed independently across different regions of the world.
-The metric system, based on decimal units, is now internationally preferred due to its simplicity and consistency.
-However, the imperial system remains in common use in several countries.
+Still, the metric system, based on decimal units, is now internationally preferred due to its simplicity and consistency.
+Still, the imperial system remains in common use in several countries.

 Q: Are there online converters I can use?